EnzymeFunctionInitiative/EST/docs/source/est/blastreduce/index.rst

 1. **Add sequence length information**.
 Every `qseqid` and every `sseqid` represents a sequence from the input FASTA file.
-The lengths of these sequences is needed for a later alignment score calculation.
+The lengths of these sequences are needed for a later alignment score calculation.
 This stage computes sequence lengths and combines this information with the concatenated BLAST output.